-According to the , approximately 60 to 75% of pregnant women will experience gingivitis.
-This is an early stage of gum disease, the effects of which are reversible.
-However, this is not true for advanced gum disease known as periodontitis which can lead to bone deterioration and tooth loss.
+According to the Center for Disease Control and Prevention (CDC), approximately 60- 75% of pregnant women will experience early stage of gum disease which is thankfully reversible.
+However, if left unchecked, gingivitis can progress into a more advanced form, periodontitis, which can lead to bone deterioration and tooth loss..
+This is an

-In addition to gum disease, also have a higher likelihood of getting cavities, and this is for a number of reasons.
-First, due to morning sickness, vomiting is more common during pregnancy and this brings up stomach acid to eat away at your teeth.
+In addition to gum disease, pregnant women also have a higher likelihood of getting cavities.
+This is for a number of reasons.
+First, due to morning sickness, vomiting is more common during pregnancy and this brings up stomach acid that eats away at your tooth enamel.

-Second, changes in diet and eating habits are extremely common and to be expected during pregnancy.
+Second, healthier foods when possible.are extremely common and to be expected.
 This can expose your teeth to sugary and acidic foods you weren’t previously eating, but now you’re craving them.
-Because your teeth are at heightened risk for decay, you should try to avoid foods that are worse for your teeth if possible.
-These include:
+Because your teeth are at heightened risk for decay, you should try to eat

 - Dried and citrus fruits

-Your joints are one of the many body parts affected by the hormonal changes throughout pregnancy, and this includes your temporomandibular joint (TMJ) which connects your jaw to the rest of your skull.
-You may experience jaw stiffness, tenderness, pain, and/or difficulty chewing.
+Your joints are one of the many body parts affected by the temporomandibular joint (TMJ) which connects your jaw to the rest of your skull.
+Issues with this area can cause jaw stiffness, tenderness, pain, and/or difficulty chewing., and this includes your

 You may also feel your teeth wiggling or just loose.
-This could be the result of your joints and ligaments loosening up, but it’s always a good idea to check with your dentist to identify the cause.
+This could be the result of your joints and ligaments loosening up, but it’s always a good idea to check with our dentists to identify the cause.

-The most important thing you can do when you experience any of these situations is to consult your dentist and let them know you’re pregnant and what you’re experiencing.
-Depending on your specific situation, seeing your dentist more than once every 6 months may be worthwhile so your dentist can help you keep your teeth and gums healthy.
+The most important thing you can do when you experience any of these situations is to consult our dentists, let them know you’re pregnant, and what you’re experiencing.
+Depending on your specific situation, being seen by our dentists more than once every 6 months may be worthwhile.
+That way, we can keep a closer eye on potential issues.

 Schedule an Appointment

 Dental care is especially important during pregnancy because your teeth and gums are at increased risk of decay and disease.
-To schedule an appointment with Dr. Baker or Dr. Castile, call our office in Shelby Township, MI at (586) 992-9222.
+To request an appointment with our dentists in Shelby Township, MI, call the dental office of Jeffrey T. Baker DDS PC at (586) 992-9222.
 We’d be more than happy to help you find relief for what you’re going through.